Source: Karolina Grabowska

 Travel expenses to and from work can be expensive.
 Your employer may offer you a travel allowance.
 This is compensation for the costs you incur to get to work.

 When travelling by public transportation, the employer may also choose to reimburse the travel expenses incurred tax free.
-This means the employer pays the entire price of your train ticket, for example.
+This means the employer pays the entire price of your train ticket or public transport, for example.

-If you don't know how your employer reimburses the cost of public transportation, it is a good idea to agree on this in advance in your contract.
+If you do not know how your employer reimburses the cost of public transport, it is a good idea to agree on this in advance in your contract.